 Colds are very common, especially in children.
 It's quite normal for children to catch six to ten colds per year – at school, daycare or kindergarten.
 Adults have two to four colds a year on average, mostly during the colder season.

-Colds often start with a sore throat, usually soon followed by a runny or stuffed nose.
-Even though colds can make you feel really ill, your immune system can usually take care of colds on its own.
+Colds often start with a sore throat, usually soon followed by a runny or stuffy nose.
+Even though colds can make you feel really ill, your immune system can usually take care of the infection on its own.

 The worst is usually over within a week.
 But it can take a little longer for the symptoms to go away completely.
 Coughs in particular can be stubborn.
 Adults need 18 days on average to completely recover from a cough, and it can take up to three weeks in children too.

 Colds are usually harmless and clear up without any serious consequences.
-But bacteria can sometimes spread through the airways after a viral infection, and they may cause more severe problems in different places, such as in the sinuses.
+But bacteria can sometimes spread through the airways after a viral infection, and they may cause more severe problems in various places, such as in the sinuses.
 An infection in your voice box (larynx) can cause you to lose your voice.
-In babies, infants and toddlers, colds sometimes spread to the ear and cause a middle ear infection.
-Bacterial infections in the throat can cause a sore throat or tonsillitis.
+Young children may develop croup too.
+This typically causes a "barking" cough, rasping sounds when breathing in, and slight breathing difficulties.

 There are very many different types of cold viruses.
 That's why you're not protected against further colds once you have recovered.
 Your immune system needs to learn how to fight each new virus.
 This also means that it's not possible to vaccinate against colds.

 The best way to prevent colds is to avoid catching them in the first place.
-Cold viruses are spread through small drops of liquid: When someone with a cold sneezes or coughs, a lot of tiny virus-containing drops are sprayed into the air, and they come to rest on objects like doorknobs, computer keyboards or hand grips and poles on the subway.
+Cold viruses are spread through small drops of liquid: When someone with a cold sneezes or coughs, a lot of tiny virus-containing drops are sprayed into the air, and they come to rest on objects like doorknobs, computer keyboards or handles and poles on the subway.
 If you touch these objects, the viruses may transfer to your hands.
 Touching your face with your hands could then easily spread the viruses to your nose or mouth.
 So avoiding touching your face with your hands is one way to reduce your risk of catching a cold.
-Washing your hands frequently with regular soap is another very good way of protecting yourself from colds.
+Washing your hands frequently with normal soap is another very good way to protect yourself from colds.